icaps2023/icaps2023.github.io/content/program/workshops/keps.md

 KEPS is scheduled on the 9th of July 2023.

 ---
-[10:30 - 11:00] - Coffee Break (get you caffeine shot for enjoying all the talks)
+[10:30 - 11:00] - Coffee Break (get your caffeine shot for enjoying all the talks)

 ---
 [11:00 - 12:20] - **Opening Remarks and Session 1: Modelling and Visualisation**